 2. For a complete and thorough cleaning, use a chain cleaning device.

-A chain scrubbing device (such as the Park Tool Cyclone, pictured at left) is ideal for giving your chain a complete cleaning.
+A chain scrubbing device (such Muc-Off X-3 Chain Cleaning Kit, pictured at left, or the Park Tool Cyclone) is ideal for giving your chain a complete cleaning.
 You fill it with liquid degreaser, place the chain inside the device (you don't have to remove the chain from the bike), and spin the pedals around.
 As the chain moves through the device, several sets of brushes get inside all the nooks and crannies of the chain to thoroughly clean all the gunk off.

 An even better method of completely cleaning your chain is to remove it from the bike, and let is soak for several hours in a bucket of degreaser.
 Many chains have a quick-release master link that make it easy to remove and re-install the chain without the need to use a tool to disconnect the chain links.